Making residents dreams come true in every single home

 We’ve already been working hard to make wishes come true for residents at Care UK homes across the country.
-Annie Thelwell, from Mountbatten Grange in Windsor, has had a lifelong passion for penguins since she was young.
+Annie Thelwell, from Mountbatten Grange in Windsor, has had a lifelong passion for penguins.
 With penguin ornaments, jewellery and pictures, it was obvious to the care home team that she has a real passion for penguins but she’d never met a real one.
 So the team at the Windsor home made it their mission to make her dream come true, and so penguins, Pringle and Charlie, waddled into the home to surprise Annie and her fellow residents, much to her delight.

 Brenda Pearce, resident at Mill View care home, in East Grinstead, is a lifelong animal lover, who rescued and kept a pair of donkeys when she was younger, as well as donating funds to a local donkey sanctuary for decades.
 It was her dream to be reunited with real donkeys, so the team at Mill View arranged for her to visit local donkeys Belinda and Pickles, which proved to be a joyous afternoon.